MinavKaria/Antiguo/README.md

 - **Checkout**: Complete the payment process and receive confirmation for rentals or purchases.
 - **Manage Orders**: View and track orders, return rentals, and manage wishlists.

-## Contributing

-We welcome contributions!
-To get started:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add your feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Create a pull request.

-Please ensure that your code adheres to our coding standards and that all tests pass before submitting.

 ## License